-Virtually any receiver, power amplifier or integrated amplifier can be used with your B·I·C Ceiling Speaker.
-Although B·I·C speakers are rated for high power, it's OK to use an even more powerful amplifier if you take some simple precautions, which we cover on page 7 ("Taking care of your new B·I·C speakers").
+Virtually any receiver, power amplifier or integrated amplifier can be used with your B·I·C America Ceiling Speaker.
+Although B·I·C America speakers are rated for high power, it's OK to use an even more powerful amplifier if you take some simple precautions, which we cover on page 7 ("Taking care of your new in-ceiling speakers").